mrkkrp/philosophy-notes/anthony-kenny-1-ancient-philosophy/epistemology.md

   one.
 Thus, I can know that a computer is not alive without being able to produce a watertight criterion to separate life from non-life.
 (MK: Can you?)

+## Knowledge in the Theaetetus

+* Knowledge = perception.
+There are cases of perception without knowledge and knowledge without perception.
+‘Colors are not the same as sounds.’
+  What does that piece of knowledge come from?
+It cannot come from the eyes, since they cannot see sounds; it cannot come from the ears, since they cannot hear colors.
+Moreover, there are no organs for detecting sameness, in the way that there are organs for seeing and hearing.
+The soul itself contemplates the common terms that apply to the deliverances of all of the senses.
+* Knowledge = thought, and thought is an activity of the soul by itself.
+  Knowledge cannot be identified outright with thought, because there are false thoughts, but perhaps we can say that knowledge is true thought.
+* There are cases when people have true thoughts and form true opinions without having actual knowledge.
+* Knowledge = true thought + logos. *Logos* is a kind of analysis.
+If so, the ultimate, unanalyzable elements of the universe cannot be known.
+And if elements of a complex cannot be known, how can the complex itself be known?
+Moreover, a mere listing of the elements of a complex is insufficient for knowledge unless the elements are put together in the correct order.
+* Logos = a detailed description that is uniquely true of that object.
+That is a necessary condition for having any thought about X, but it is not sufficient for turning a true thought into a piece of genuine knowledge.